microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 }
 ```

-Now replace the code in `src/main.ts`:
+Now change the code in `src/main.ts` to import `sayHello` from `greet.ts`:

 ```ts
 import { sayHello } from "./greet";
 console.log(sayHello("TypeScript"));
 ```

-You can make sure the code works by running `gulp` and then testing in Node:
+Before we get to Browserify, let's make sure that the modules work by running `gulp` and then testing in Node:

 ```shell
 gulp